Photos upon request

 ALABAMA RETAILERS OF THE YEAR

 A panel of judges chose the Alabama Retailer of the Year winners in four categories based on annual sales volume.
 Bronze, silver and gold awards were presented.
-Those winners have been in business for at least five years and an average of 21 years.
+The winners have been in business for at least five years and an average of 30 years.
 The judges also selected an Emerging Retailer of the Year, who has been in business for less than five years.
-More than 16,000 votes were cast on Facebook for the Customers’ Choice Award.
+A Facebook contest determined the Customers’ Choice Award.

 ANNUAL SALES LESS THAN $1 MILLION